kendarorg/PhpNuget/README.md

 * Upload the new version
 * Open the setup.php page and fill with the previous settings
 * All the data will be backupped before the update, even when the database is old
+* When moving to mysql version all data will be ported if the relative function is enabled

 ### Notes for Apache With Red Hat Linux